caiyuqing/Open-DPSM/v3/Readme.md

 All the other codes are for the purpose to load data and predetermined parameters to the *modelObj* object

-- When it is completed, pupil prediction will be saved (see "pupil prediction" part for more information).
+- When it is completed, pupil prediction will be saved (see "pupil prediction" part in [GUI](#gui) for more information).

 ### Interactive plot (no eye-tracking data)

 - This part of the code can be run after the *Pupil prediction (no eye-tracking data)* part

-- Run it to open a window with the interactive plot (see "Interactive plot" for more information)
+- Run it to open a window with the interactive plot (see "Interactive plot" in [GUI](#gui) for more information)

 - The main codes of this section are: